-Steady is a web dashboard for retail investors to buy shares of income-generating commercial real estate (CRE).
+Steady is a mobile app for retail investors to buy shares of income-generating commercial real estate (CRE).

 We do not offer high-adrenaline investments.
 We don't have an app designed to keep your eyes glued to your phone.
 We pursue steady returns over hype.

 We are the tortoise in the race full of hares.

 CRE is a large legacy asset class that's built generational wealth for many families.
 However, it requires lots of money, time & expertise, making it inaccessible to everyone but the top 1%.

 Steady opens up CRE investing to everyone outside of the top 1%.

 Returns hinge on the sponsor's ability to operate the property and add value.
 To help you decide whether to invest, we attach an investment memo to each property explaining the sponsor's plan to generate returns.

 At this point, you are officially a limited partner (LP) of the property!
 The papers explain what happens to your money and will protect you from liability.